teamsixzero/teamsixzero.github.io/_drafts/2021-11-19-handle-changing-ux-ui-design-requirements.md

 image_position: center center
 ---

-This is usually a symptom of misaligned expectations within a team
+This is usually a symptom of misaligned expectations within a team.

 One of the most powerful skills in design is being able to distill multiple inputs and constraints in a way that there is complete alignment on what needs to be built.

-Enter the Design Brief: In my opinion, a tool more important than Figma The holy grail of creative documents that are far too often created half-heartedly.
+Enter the Design Brief: In my opinion, a tool more important than Figma.
+The holy grail of creative documents that are far too often created half-heartedly.

 When done right they minimize surprises, accelerate projects and maximize